9-5-pursuit/.github/profile/README.md

-> **Note**: Instructors, please update this `readme.md` file with information relevant to your course.
-Then, rename this repository to just `.github`.

 # Welcome to Pursuit!

 This GitHub organization is where you will find content and exercises for this course.
 Please click the **Follow** button at the top of the page to stay updated on changes happening in this space.